Urinary Tract Infections

 What are the Symptoms of a Urinary Tract Infection?

-Some urinary tract infections come without any noticeable symptoms while others cause discomfort or even excruciating pain.
+Some urinary tract infections cause no noticeable symptoms, while others may lead to significant discomfort or pain.

 • Cloudy urine